-The legal definition of vigilante justice is when a person or a group of people act to assert the rule of law, but they don't have the legal right to do that.
+The legal definition of vigilante justice is when a person or a group of people act to assert the rule of law, but they don’t have the legal right to do that.
 It can also mean a general state of lawlessness and/or confusion, when a variety of people or groups are claiming the power to enforce laws in the area.1 Key word there is lawlessness, as again there is no legal claim to enforce laws that way.

 In Tombstone Arizona – there are two types of Vigilante Justice!
 But they are both very good types!
 Because they’re here in town for visitors to have fun and entertainment.
 They’re here providing a different type of Vigilante Justice to raise funds for excellent causes.
 Let’s find out more about these fine groups.

 - In Town Since 1946, a 501c-3 charity2 – it’s the Tombstone Vigilantes>